Stocks of Tasmania's favourite recreational fish, the sand flathead, are suffering from serious decline around the state.

 Where we are currently

-The annual IMAS Scalefish Fishery assessment has identified heavy recreational fishing pressure as the primary cause of sand flathead decline.
+IMAS sand flathead stock assessment has identified heavy recreational fishing pressure as the primary cause of sand flathead decline.

 Heavy fishing pressure has impacted the sand flathead fishery in a number of ways: